0xvpr/SCCT-Trainer/README.md

 - Project completed:    08/19/2021
 - Switch from CPP to C: 08/20/2021
 - Project revisited:    12/09/2021
+- Project revisited:    03/17/2022
+- Switch from C to CPP: 03/17/2022

 ## Overview & Demonstration
 The main purpose of this project was to get familiar with the C language while also
 familiarizing myself with the Directx9c API.

+This time around, I've learned more about using compilers and linkers as well as
+more things about C++ in general. (most of the C++ features will not be used anyway)

 <img src="./resources/demo.gif"/>
 Demonstration of God Mode, Disable Alarms, and Disable Enemies.